damn/core.component/README.md

 # Future work

-* Transients in the reduce fns

-* Datomic? (not walk all entity keys all the time but query directly for components)
+* Try with datomic: not walk all entity keys all the time but query directly for components.
+Time-travel, serialization of gamestate, etc.

 # Installation